 The strength in your ankles is likely to reduce due to excess weight and hormonal changes in the body.

-• When you are wearing high heels, pumps heels, or sandals, there will be a higher probability of losing balance and tripping over, causing injury to you and your unborn child (4).
+- When wearing high heels, pumps heels, or sandals, you have a higher probability of losing balance and tripping over, which can cause injury to you and your unborn child (4).

 4. Stretched muscles